 Stoners tend to be some of the most creative people.
 They are modern renaissance men and women, forging their smoking tools out of on-hand materials.
 Innovative, crafty, desperate: all terms used to describe the cannabis lovers that are willing to go the extra mile to smoke their weed.

 Many unorthodox methods have gained popularity over the years.
 Have an apple on hand?
 Great, get to work on an apple pipe.
 What about a toilet paper steamroller?
-With a few extra steps, you’ll be toking away in no time.
+With a few extra steps, you’ll be packing your bowl of herb and toking away in no time.
 Anything that can be twisted or morphed or cut into has seemingly been turned into a pipe or bong; the marijuana community is full of smoking device manipulators.

 But there is still a lot of circulating skepticism over using homemade pipes and bongs, especially when they’re made out of plastic or aluminum foil.